Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/texture_paint/tools.rst

 The mask feature maps an image to the mesh and uses the image intensity to mask out certain parts of the mesh out during painting.
-The mask options can be found in the mask panel :doc:`mask panel </sculpt_paint/texture_paint/properties/mask>`.
+The mask options can be found in the :doc:`Mask panel </sculpt_paint/texture_paint/properties/mask>`.
 It's only available for 3D projective painting.

 Mask Value